Washington Mom Of 2 Vanishes After "A Date With Danger"

 Detective Dave Haller, who is retired from Thurston County Sheriff’s office, confirmed that an officer who was running radar in that area saw a woman whom he believed was Nancy returning from a store with items in bags.

-Thurston County police found the front door of the house open, the TV left on, and a half glass of wine on the coffee table.
+According to NBC News, Thurston County police discovered the front door of the house was open, the TV was on, and a glass of wine was sitting on the coffee table.

 But they found no sign of a struggle inside the home.